plattysoft/Beret/README.md

 You need to have an Android Things developer kit with at least version 1.0 of Android Things installed.
 - Clone the repo
 - Open it on Android Studio
-- Compile and deploy to your Dev Kit
+- Compile and install the things module to your Dev Kit
+- Optionally: Compile and install the mobile module into a phone or tablet to be used as editor

-For the version 1.0 onwards I plan to include a compiled .apk and also a system image of Android Things.
+For the version 1.0 onwards I plan to include a compiled .apk and also a system image of Android Things and to publish the editor in Google Play

 # Available Blocks